thousandbrainsproject/tbp.monty/rfcs/0000_off_object_observations.md

 In real-world scenarios, sensors frequently move off objects during exploration - whether transitioning between objects, reaching object boundaries, or moving through empty space.
 These off-object observations contain valuable information that Monty currently does not utilize.
 While [Question 2 of the Intelligent Resampling RFC](https://github.com/thousandbrainsproject/tbp.monty/pull/366) addresses hypotheses that have moved beyond the internal model's boundaries using path integration, this RFC focuses on a complementary approach: using sensory prediction errors to penalize hypotheses' evidence when the sensor has moved off the object.

 The core idea is to leverage the mismatch between predicted and observed features when sensors transition off objects.
 When a sensor moves off an object but active hypotheses still predict on-object features, this creates a strong prediction error signal that should penalize those incorrect hypotheses.
-Currently, off-object observations are filtered out by `FeatureChangeSM` and therefore not sent to the Learning Module, preventing the system from using this information.
+Currently, off-object observations are filtered out and therefore not sent to the Learning Module, preventing the system from using this information.

 ## Current Architecture and Limitations